diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 for parallelism.
 Concurrent programming can be useful with just a single processor, after all.

-But still, such preconceptions present a barrier when I have to explain the kind of parallel programming we support in a language such as Futhark.
+But still such preconceptions present a barrier when I have to explain the kind of parallel programming we support in a language such as Futhark.
 My strategy has become to point at `NumPy
 <https://numpy.org/>`_, the Python array library, as an example of a
 widely used parallel programming model; one that has shown that high-level parallel programming can be just as accessible as sequential programming.
-In this post, I will elaborate on this theme, and show the limitations of NumPy's *first-order* model, compared to Futhark's *higher-order* model.
+In this post I will elaborate on this theme and show the limitations of NumPy's *first-order* model, compared to Futhark's *higher-order* model.